rvarun11/codespaces-ihp/README.md

 ## Updates
 Sometimes GitHub updates Codespaces or their base container image, which may break this config.
-Please check here regularly for updates and post an issue if you have problems running a Codespace/Devcontainer.
-To update, simply copy the new `devcontainer.json` to your project, and then rebuild the container or recreate your Codespace/devcontainer entirely.
+Please check here regularly for updates and post an issue if you have problems running a Codespace / Devcontainer.
+To update, simply copy the new `devcontainer.json` to your project, and then rebuild the container or recreate your Codespace / Devcontainer entirely.

 See also [ihp.digitallyinduced.com](https://ihp.digitallyinduced.com/)